andrew/ultimate-awesome/README.md

 - [awesome-dotnet-datascience](https://github.com/neurallayer/awesome-dotnet-datascience) - A curated list of awesome .Net packages, frameworks and resources for datascience.
 - [awesome-open-research](https://github.com/nicholas-owen/awesome-open-research) - A collection of open research resources; tools, datasets, publications.
 - [toolbox](https://github.com/nicolas-heinig/toolbox) - My toolbox 🧰 A list of tools I use on the job.
+- [awesome-libraries](https://github.com/nikitowsky/awesome-libraries) - My set of libraries I like to use (if I forget names, I could find them here).
 - [awesome-inspiration](https://github.com/ninjasort/awesome-inspiration) - Inspirational links for digital nomads.
 - [awesome-economics](https://github.com/niyumard/awesome-economics) - A list of available resources (especially data and insight) for every economist.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.